 Analyzing employment by industry assists a community in determining the key components of their labor force.
 This section indicates the type of industries making up the local economy, as well as identifying particular occupations employing residents.
-Figure 5.4 indicates employment size by industry for Stockham for 2000 and 2010 (these data indicate the types of jobs residents have, not the number of jobs locally).
+Figures 5.4 indicates employment size by industry for Hordville for 2000 and 2010 (these data indicate the types of jobs residents have, not the number of jobs locally).
+However, Figure 5.5 takes the same data and indicates it by percentages.

-The employment sector with the most employees in 2000 was construction.
-This sector employed 7 people or 29.2% of the total employed residents in 2000.
-In 2010, the largest employment sector was Educational, health, and social services with 10 employees or 28.6% of the total.
-Stockham has seen major fluctuations during the time period, as shown in Figure 5.4.
+The employment sector with the most employees in 2000 was Education, health, and social services.
+This sector employed 17 people or 23% of the total employed residents in 2000.
+In 2010, the largest employment sector was manufacturing with 14 employees or 24.1% of the total.

-Overall the top five industries in Stockham for 2000 were as follows:
+Overall the top five industries in Hordville for 2000 were as follows: